Tight Colombian runoff pits former rebel, millionaire

 The looming change away from traditional presidential politics has stirred fears in some in this conservative, mostly Roman Catholic country.
 Many are basing their decision on what they do not want, instead of what they do want.

-Both men will have a tough time delivering on their promises as neither has a majority in Congress, which is key to carrying out reforms.
+Either will have a tough time delivering on promises as neither has a majority in Congress, which is key to carrying out reforms.

-In recent legislative elections, Petro’s political movement obtained 20 seats in the Senate, a relative majority, but he would still have to make concessions in negotiations with other parties.
-Hernández’s political movement only has two representatives in the lower house, so he would also have to seek agreements with lawmakers, who he has alienated by repeatedly calling “thieves.”
+In recent legislative elections, Petro’s political movement obtained 20 seats in the Senate, a plurality, but he would still have to make concessions in negotiations with other parties.
+Hernández’s political movement only has two representatives in the lower house, so he would also have to seek agreements with lawmakers, whom he has alienated by repeatedly calling “thieves.”

 Garcia Cano reported from Caracas, Venezuela.